Fairness in penalty shootouts: Is it worth using dynamic sequences?: Shootout mechanisms and First Mover Advantage

 Table~\ref{Table1} illustrates the seven penalty shootout designs.
-Since the scores are 3-3 after five penalties, the shootout goes to sudden death, where both teams succeed in the sixth round.
-However, in the seventh round only team $A$ scores, implying that it wins the match.
+Since the scores are 2-2 after five rounds, the shootout goes to sudden death, where both teams succeed in the sixth round.
+However, in the seventh round only team $A$ scores, hence it wins the match.

-Note that the four stochastic mechanisms lead to different shooting orders.
-Team $B$ kicks the first penalty in the third round under the Catch-up rule because both teams miss in the second round where team $A$ is the first-mover.
+Note that the four dynamic mechanisms lead to different shooting orders.
+Team $B$ kicks the first penalty in the third round under the Catch-up rule because both teams score in the second round where team $A$ is the first-mover.
 On the other hand, the Behind-first rule favours team $A$ in the third round as it is lagging in the number of goals.
-Both designs give the first penalty in the sixth round to team $A$ since team $B$ is the first-mover in the fifth round.
-However, the Adjusted Catch-up and Behind-first rules compensate team $B$ by kicking first in the sudden death for being disadvantaged in the first round of the shootout.
+Both designs give the first penalty in the sixth round to team $A$ because team $B$ is the first-mover in the fifth round.
+The Adjusted Catch-up and Behind-first rules compensate team $B$ by kicking first in the sudden death for being disadvantaged in the first round of the shootout.